Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Variability of the ExtEEV in TESS data

 \subsection{TESS photometry}

-TESS is a space-borne observatory collecting photometric data in a wide passband centred at $\sim$700\,nm and dedicated mainly to studies of exoplanets.
+TESS is a space-borne observatory collecting photometric data in a wide passband centred at $\sim$700\,nm and mainly dedicated to studies of exoplanets.
 With four separate cameras covering approximately $24\degr\,\times\,96\degr$ in the sky and pixel (hereafter shortened to `pix') scale of 21\,\arcsec, TESS delivered 2-min cadence light curves of selected objects and FFIs in 30-min intervals during the first two years of operation.
-In the ongoing extended time of operation, the FFI cadence was shortened to 10 minutes and new 20-s cadence was added.
+In the ongoing extended time of operation, the FFI cadence has been shortened to 10 minutes and a new 20-s cadence has been added.
 The observations are performed in sectors, which are axially distributed with respect to the ecliptic, with the longest viewing zones centred around the ecliptic poles.
 Each sector is observed for 27 days, but because sectors partially overlap, an object can be observed for a longer time, depending on the angular distance from the ecliptic.
-The ExtEEV is located within the southern TESS continuous viewing zone, but does not have 2-min cadence observations.
-Its photometry can be obtained only using 30-min cadence FFIs obtained during the first year of the primary TESS mission in sectors 1\,--\,7, 9\,--\,10, 12\,--\,13 and 10-min cadence FFIs obtained during the extended phase of the mission in sectors 27, and 29\,--\,36.
-Throughout our paper, we will refer to the former group of observations as `TESS year 1' and to the latter one as `TESS year 3' data.
+The ExtEEV is located within the southern TESS continuous viewing zone, but it does not have 2-min cadence observations.
+Its photometry can only be obtained by using 30-min cadence FFIs obtained during the first year of the primary TESS mission in sectors 1\,--\,7, 9\,--\,10, and 12\,--\,13 and 10-min cadence FFIs obtained during the extended phase of the mission in sectors 27 and 29\,--\,36.
+Throughout our paper, we refer to the former group of observations as `TESS year 1' and to the latter one as `TESS year 3' data.